richardschoen/howtostuff/installmariadbonibmi.md

   * Or leave MariaDB server running and use accepted MySql/MariaDB backup procedures.
 There are 3rd party MariaDB/MySQL backup tools available or you can use the ***mysqldump*** command.
 Search for ***mysql data backup*** or here's a sample link: https://serverguy.com/servers/how-to-backup-mysql-database

 # Submitting MariaDB Server Startup via QSHEXEC CL Command
-The mysqld server startup command will be submitted to job queue QSYSNOMAX and will run in the QUSRWRK subsystem unless your IBM i is configured differently.
-The QSHEXEC command can be used to call QSH/PASE jobs from a regular IBM i job. https://www.github.com/richardschoen/qshoni
+The mysqld server startup command can be submitted to job queue QSYSNOMAX and will run in the QUSRWRK subsystem unless your IBM i is configured differently.
+The server job needs to be submitted to a multi-threaded subsystem so QSYSMOAX/QUSRWRK is the perfect combination.
+After submitting you can use the WRKACTJOB and NETSTAT example above to see if the server jobs and ports are active.

+The QSHEXEC command can be used to call QSH/PASE jobs from a regular IBM i job and handles all the threading set up and log capture. https://www.github.com/richardschoen/qshoni

 ```
 SBMJOB CMD(QSHONI/QSHEXEC